qiskit-community/qiskit-experiments/docs/tutorials/Calibrating_ single-qubit_ gates_on_a_pulse_backend.rst

     from qiskit_experiments.library.calibration.rough_frequency import RoughFrequencyCal

-We first show the contents of the calibrations for qubit 0.
+Check the initial contents of the calibrations for qubit 0 below.
-Note that the guess values that we added before apply to all qubits on the chip.
-We see this in the table below as an empty tuple ``()`` in the qubits column.
-Observe that the parameter values of ``y`` do not appear in this table as they are given by the values of ``x``.
+The parameters are set by the default values given by the FixedFrequncyTransmon library.

 .. jupyter-execute::